maxatome/go-testdeep/internal/spew/README.md

 	There is no limit by default.

 * DisableMethods
-	Disables invocation of error and Stringer interface methods.
+	Disables invocation of error and fmt.Stringer interface methods.
 	Method invocation is enabled by default.

 * DisablePointerMethods
-	Disables invocation of error and Stringer interface methods on types which only accept pointer receivers from non-pointer variables.
+	Disables invocation of error and fmt.Stringer interface methods on types which only accept pointer receivers from non-pointer variables.
 This option relies on access to the unsafe package, so it will not have any effect when running in environments without access to the unsafe package such as Google